Magín Díaz: Biography

 Díaz was born in Mahates, northern Colombia, on 30 December 1922, to Domingo Díaz and Felipa García.
 Both of his parents were singers; his mother was a well known bullerengue singer in the late 19th century and early 20th century.
 Born into poverty, he along with other children worked the land, planting rice, beans and yucca to feed the family.
 As such, he did not go to school, and thus, could not read or write.
 Early on in his life, it was clear that he was musically talented, and was described as a child prodigy.
 Aged nine, he sang, wrote, and was able to play all kinds of instruments, including the drums, maracas, and guacharaca.

 In his teenage years, he worked on a plantation as a sugar cutter.
 Plantations on the Caribbean coast of Colombia were for many years the country's entry point for Cuban music, and in the early 20th century, son cubano began to enter the repertoire of Afro-Colombian genres such as bullerengue and mapalé.
 "Rosa, qué linda eres", first recorded by the Sexteto Habanero Godínez in 1918 for Victor, was one of the early anonymous sones to cross over in this fashion, soon becoming very popular among plantation workers such as Magín Díaz.
 In Colombia, he has sometimes been referred to as the "author" of the song, although he could not recall composing it.
 Nonetheless, he is said to have been enamoured with a Caucasian plantation owner's daughter, Rosa, for whom he would perform the song.
 Their budding romance was taboo, and could never have happened during that time, so the song was seen as just a melody sung by a humble farmer.
 Over time, it gained popularity along the coast, and other musicians picked it up.
 Díaz was also known for being the actual author of other traditional songs such as "Por el Norte, por el Sur", "Espíritu maligno" and "Me amarás" in the 1930s and 1940s.

 In Venezuela

 In the 1940s, Díaz then moved to Venezuela and occasionally performed with the tropical orchestra Billo's Caracas Boys, alongside Cheo García.
 However, homesickness and caring for his ailing mother meant he moved back to his hometown, Gamero, a small village near San Basilio de Palenque.

 In the 1970s, Díaz returned to Venezuela, to work on a construction site in Caracas.
-A relative of the Díaz García family, Irene Martínez, went to Medellín to meet with a lawyer to establish legal protection for the song.
-Díaz could not be traced, and so Martínez was credited as the songwriter.
-The song was covered multiple times, most notably by Carlos Vives who recorded the song for his album La Tierra del Olvido.
+A relative of the Díaz García family, Irene Martínez, went to Medellín to meet with a lawyer to establish legal protection for the song "Rosa".
+Díaz could not be traced, and so Martínez was credited as the songwriter (whose version with Los Soneros de Gamero was released in 1983).
+The song was subsequently covered multiple times, most notably by Totó la Momposina on her 1984 album Colombie, and Carlos Vives on his 1995 album La Tierra del Olvido.
+The two artists would later collaborate with Díaz on a new recording of "Rosa" on Díaz's 2017 album El Orisha de la Rosa.